vgvenkat/Perf-matters/README.md

 ###Optimize the pages for PSI>=90
 1. Checkout repo
+2. If you have gulp-cli globally installed, skip this.
+Else `npm install gulp-cli -g`
-2. `npm install`
+3. `npm install`
-3. `gulp serve:dist` will render the production version of the code base.
+4. `gulp serve:dist` will render the production version of the code base.
-4. Above command will also serve out a ngrok url which can be tested in PSI website.
+5. Above command will also serve out a ngrok url which can be tested in PSI website.

 ![](./PSI.png)